krasimir/blog-posts/2018/StoryAboutReact/post.md

 </html>
 ```

 Now the users are rendered.
 And of course React is able to understand the HTML and works with it.
 But we are not done yet.
-The client-side JavaScript has no idea what happened on the server and doesn't know that we already did the request to the API and we have the data.
-We have to inform the browser and pass down the state of the Redux store on the server so it can pick it up and work from there.
+The client-side JavaScript has no idea what happened on the server and doesn't know that we already did the request to the API.
+We have to inform the browser by passing down the state of the Redux store so it can pick it up.

 ```js
 const content = ReactDOMServer.renderToString(